 In February of this year, a group of leading scientists and engineers from the US, Spain, Switzerland, Canada and New Zealand gathered at the University of Otago.
-They had been invited there by MacDiarmid Institute Principal Investigator and University of Otago Professor, Sally Brooker, to talk about future 'green' fuels.
-Timed to precede AMN9 (see page 62), the inaugural Otago Future Fuels (OFF) workshop featured expert tutorials, student talks and poster sessions.
-"It was designed primarily as a training programme for postgrads working in this area," says Professor Brooker.
+They had been invited there by MacDiarmid Institute Principal Investigator, Professor Sally Brooker, to talk about future 'green' fuels.
+Timed to precede AMN9 (see page xx), the inaugural Otago Future Fuels (OFF) workshop featured expert tutorials, student talks and poster sessions.
+"It was designed primarily as a training programme for postgrads working in this area," says MacDiarmid Principal Investigator and University of Otago Professor Brooker.
 "Students met with, and learnt from, an amazing group of international superstars.
 And it also gave staff like me the opportunity to hear about their latest research."
-The event was such a success that Professor Brooker will run another one (OFF-2) to tie in with AMN10.
+The event was such a success that Brooker will run another one (OFF-2) to tie in with AMN10.